cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 If you've never touched CUDA, you should at least try to understand its SIMT programming nature and maybe implement a few basic kernels using this thread-level view.
 Try to build a solid understanding of how CUDA works and of NVIDIA's GPU architecture, from threads to warps to thread blocks to SMs and beyond.
 I'll talk about a lot of these concepts in detail, but I still assume a basic understanding of GPU or hardware paradigms.
 I will be as comprehensive as I can, but it will be an uphill battle should you try to read this blog in its entirety without *some* background knowledge.

 Most of this blog concerns how high-level concepts like "online softmax" or "GEMM" actually translate to production-grade code.
 The algorithm itself is not particularly difficult in theory, but the implementation details at the CUDA level can become a nightmare, particularly for beginners.
 Tri Dao originally wrote FA2 using **CuTe** (CUDA Templates), the layout-algebra core inside NVIDIA's CUTLASS 3.x library -- see [Why CuTe](#why-cute-and-whats-cutlass) for the philosophy behind it and how it differs from Triton, WMMA, and raw CUDA.
-The short version is that CuTe doesn't abstract the hardware away- - it gives you the full-fat algebra to describe hardware-aware layouts exactly.
-You simply writing this in CuTe will force you to understand and optimize for the hardware.
+The short version is that CuTe doesn't abstract the hardware away -- it gives you the full-fat algebra to describe hardware-aware layouts exactly.
+Simply writing this in CuTe will force you to understand and optimize for the hardware.

 Since the release of Blackwell (B200), NVIDIA released CuTe's Python DSL--a Python library you can use to write the same code without all the annoying templating that comes baggaged with C++.
 The use case and methodology is pretty much unchanged, but debugging and templating become more palatable, and the compile times are enormously faster due to just-in-time (JIT) compilation.
 Moving forward, the CuTe 3.X in C++ we use today will probably be somewhat of a relic, but as a learning exercise, nothing beats the absolute struggle of working with the most annoying and explicit version of whatever you're trying to learn.